 Let the experts be experts.
 I was engaged as an expert based on my domain knowledge and technical expertise.
 The legal team let me do my job without micromanaging me, resulting in positive synergy and fruitful exchanges that benefited everyone.

 Details matter.
 Having a legal team that is knowledgeable and works with you is critical.
 Countless minutia fell below my radar that the legal team picked up on.
 After some time, I became better able to catch such subtleties, creating better synergy in our communications and the efforts.

 Trust the process.
 The legal team understood how the case would proceed.
-Trusting them to see how your expertise fit into the case was critical.
+Trusting them to see how my expertise fit into the case was critical.
 They also directed my attention to the Judge who presided over the case and ultimately issued the final verdict.
-Building rapport with the Judge during my questioning at the trial and explaining my views in a language that he could appreciate was critical.
+Building rapport with the judge during my questioning at the trial and explaining my views in a language that he could appreciate was critical.